vikiru/CodeSmell/README.md

 `java -jar ./target/CodeSmell-1.0-SNAPSHOT-shaded.jar`

-In order to do this the dependencies (JavaFX) must be copied into the ./target/dist/lib folder.
+In order to do this, the dependencies (JavaFX) must be copied into the ./target/dist/lib folder.

 ## Usage

 ## Testing Instructions

-Run `mvn test` to execute all of the tests.
+Run the following command to execute all of the tests:

+`mvn test`